Czech Republic–Iraq relations

 Czech Republic–Iraq relations are bilateral relations between the Czech Republic and Iraq.
 The Czech Republic has an embassy in Baghdad, and Iraq has an embassy in Prague.
-They have involved military cooperation foreign and humanitarian aid, as well as Czech participation as part of the multinational force in Iraq.
+Relations between the two countries span several decades, encompassing military cooperation, foreign and humanitarian aid, significant arms transfers, economic and trade ties, as well as Czech participation as part of the multinational force in Iraq.